-Sensitive fields are identifying fields in a student file (manually uploaded to the importer or received in an automatic student sync).
-They identify that a user account is unique.
+Sensitive fields are identifying fields in a student file (manually uploaded to the Importer or received in an automatic student sync).
+The following are currently considered sensitive fields:

 Identifying Sensitive Fields Errors on the Importer

 In order to identify the rows in your student file upload that failed because of a sensitive field, follow these steps: